FAQ

 How does check-in and check-out work?

-Check-in begins at 11 AM (you can check-in at any time after).
+You can check-in at any time after 12 noon.
 Check out is at 4 PM.
-Once your booking is confirmed. and you’ll receive an email, with your personalized front door entry code/ details about you door key.
-You should then also download directions to The Refuge/The Sentinel Cabin.
+Once your booking is confirmed, you’ll receive an email with your personalized front door entry code/ details about you door key.
 When you reach The Refuge/Sentinel Cabin, if we’re not present to welcome you, simply enter the code on the door or retrieve your key and begin to unwind and find rest.
-When it comes time to head back to the daily grind, take a deep breath and be sure to follow all the departure instructions, including locking all the doors and windows before you leave.
+A Welcome Book will serve as any easy step-by-step guide to orient you to the amenities.
+When it comes time to head back to the daily grind, be sure to follow all the departure instructions, including locking all the doors and windows before you leave.

+The Refuge / Sentinel Cabin is self-catering.
 The spacious, well-furnished kitchen allows you to prepare meals for yourself.
-We provide essentials like oil, salt and pepper, and an assortment of spices.
+We provide essentials like oil, salt and pepper and an assortment of spices and condiments.
 You can get creative by bringing your own must-have ingredients and provisions.
 For coffee lovers, there is a regular coffee maker as well as a Keurig Coffee Maker, so do not forget to bring your favorite ground coffee or K-Cup Pods.
 There is no need for you to pack paper towels and dish soap as we also provide these.
-An outdoor grill is also available for your use at your location.
+An outdoor gas grill is also available for your use.

 Do we bring our own bedding?